abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 ---
 layout: post
-title:  "Introduction to modern JavaScript, Part 4: Async/await's infinite regress"
+title:  "Intro to JS, Part 4: Callbacks, Promises, and Async/await's infinite regress"
 date:   2018-2-24 1:03:00 -0700
 categories: tutorials
 ---

 # WIP
+This is an in progress post.

+Last updated : June 2018.

+# Topics: Iterators, Generators, Promises, Async/Await

-# Asynchronous JavaScript: Async/await
+# Motivation
 When I began to really get into JS, I heard a lot about Generators, Iterators, and Async/await.
-Coming from the hardware world, I've written asynchronous code in Verilog for logic gate synthesis, shift registers and FPGAs; I've written "re-entrant" functions in Assembly without an operating system.
-Because of this background, learning about how asynchronous programming works in JavaScript under the hood was of particular interest to me.
-As with all things, remembering the details is easier if you understand the big picture concept.
+Coming from the hardware world, I've written asynchronous code in Verilog for logic gate synthesis, shift registers and FPGAs; I've written "re-entrant" functions in ARM Assembly without an operating system.

+Because I have this background and due to my insatiable curiosity for learning how things work under the hood - combined with the JavaScript universe's penchant for using buzzwords and "hand waving" rather than describing how things actually work, I decided to make this blog post.

 ## Infinite regress: turtles all the way down
 The purpose of this article is to [find the "world turtle"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) of all of these asynchronous concepts in JavaScript which